Opening & Closing an Estate

 - "Complete Accounting" of the entire administration listing the beginning balance as shown on the Schedule B, C, D-1, and F, on the Inventory and Appraisement, plus assets received during the course of the administration and how all assets were distributed.

-- "Petition for Settlement" asking for the closure of the estate file.
+- "Application for Settlement" asking for the closure of the estate file.

 A "Notice of Right to Demand Hearing", "Waiver of Notice", and "Receipt and Release" must be sent to each heir.
 The heir must sign the "Waiver of Notice" and "Receipt and Release" forms releasing the Personal Representative of his/her duties.
 "Affidavit of Tax Liability" and "Proof of Delivery" must also be filed with the Court.
 The "Notice of Right to Demand a Hearing" instructs each recipient that he/she has 30 days from receipt of the closing documents to demand a hearing in writing concerning any closing documents.
 If a written demand for a hearing is received within this time period, a hearing will be scheduled.
 If a written demand for a hearing is not received within this time period, the Court may issue certificates of Discharge and an Order closing one estate.